-The UML use case diagram is one of the methods used to show the processes involved in payroll management system.
+The Payroll Management System Use Case Diagram is one of the methods used to show the processes involved in payroll system.
 It depicts the system’s supposed structure and behavior.

 Additionally, the diagram consists of processes (use cases) and users or “actors”.
 It uses defined symbols to describe the overall flow of the system.